+Update: We did have to scale this back.
+Hopefully we will be able to upgrade things more in 2023.
 While it's subject to change, I thought I would share our current layout plans for 2022...
 Highlights: Mega Tree moved to right side of the yard.
-Our real oak tree was blocking the view of it for many, and it was just in an awkward place for its size.
-We are also more-than doubling the..
+Our real oak tree was blocking the view of it..

 Since this Web site isn't working very well for posting my Arduino code and PHP scripts for FPP and xLights, I'm moving all of them to GitHub.
 There is a new GitHub link in the main menu.
 I've also pinned the official FPP and xLights projects there as-well.
 I'm going to move everything over there..

 Late last year, the xLights developers started adding API functionality to xLights so you can script repeating tasks.
 For example- you can roll your own batch-render or batch controller upload scripts now.
 The API is still being developed, but I asked the devs to include an option to package a sequence as part of it,..